Nilau1998/RecipeFlow/README.md

 # RecipeFlow
-A Minecraft mod for factory planning based on ingame recipe pulling and ingame GUI.
+Minecraft mod to generate flowcharts within the game based on registered recipes.